Boy A (film): Box office

 Boy A received a limited release in North America in 10 theatres and grossed $113,662.
 The film grossed $1,647,281 in other territories for a worldwide total of $1,760,943.

 Critical response

-On the review aggregator website Rotten Tomatoes, Boy A has a 88% "certified fresh" rating based on 59 reviews.
+On the review aggregator website Rotten Tomatoes, Boy A has an 88% rating based on 59 reviews.
 The website's consensus reads, "Small in scale but large in impact, Boy A's career making performances (particularly that by star Andrew Garfield) and carefully crafted characters defy judgment and aggressively provoke debate."
-On Metacritic, it has a weighted average score of 75 out of 100, based on 22 critics, indicating "generally favorable reviews".
+On Metacritic, it has a weighted average score of 75 out of 100, based on 22 critics.

 Stephen Holden of The New York Times called the film a "wrenching melodrama".
 Wesley Morris of The Boston Globe praised Garfield's performance, writing that "the movie is worth seeing for Garfield".